Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Numerical Methods

 Note that at each iteration in algorithm \ref{alg:1}, there are approximately $2N$ optimization problems where $N$ is the number of discrete time steps along the path.
-Here these are vector valued quantities, with the subscript denoting the time step along the path and the superscript denoting the iteration number.
-We allow a maximum of $K$ iterations.
-We choose $K =100000$ in our simulations, though the routine usually converged to within a tolerance of $\text{TOL} = 10^{-3}$ within 10000 iterations (we discuss this more specifically in section \ref{results}).
+These are vector valued quantities, with the subscript denoting the time step along the path and the superscript denoting the iteration number.
+We allow a maximum of $K =100000$ in our simulations, though with baseline parameter values, the routine usually converged to within a tolerance of $\text{TOL} = 10^{-3}$ within 10000 iterations and never reached the maximal iteration count (we discuss this more specifically in section \ref{results}).
 Even so, this is a fairly large computational burden, so when possible, it behooves one to resolve the optimization problems in algorithm \ref{alg:1} analytically.
 When this is not possible, one can use gradient descent or some other comparably simple optimization method.
 In our applications, the minimization problems in the costate variables $p$ can be resolved exactly, while the minimization problems in the state variables $x$ will need to be approximated in some cases.
-Empirically, it was observed in \cite{Lin} (and corroborated in our simiulations) that one only needs to very crudely approximate these minimizers; for example, using only a single step of gradient descent at each iteration.
+Empirically, it was observed in \cite{Lin} (and corroborated in our simulations) that one only needs to very crudely approximate these minimizers; for example, using only a few steps of gradient descent at each iteration.
 In this manner, the approximation may be very poor at early iterations, but becomes better as the iteration count increases.
 We describe the specifics of how we resolve the minimization problems from algorithm \ref{alg:1} in the next subsections.